sergioadonis/data-generator/README.md

 ```bash
 data-generator ci
 ```
-Both cases generate a file with _data-invoices.csv_ as default name
+Both cases generate a file with _invoices-data.csv_ as default name

 #### Specifying a filename
 Specifying a filename to store data generated